victorliu-sq/PaperWriting/FlashSMP.md

-Currently,  two critical questions remain unanswered:
+Currently,  3 critical questions remain unanswered:

-1. **Is it possible to enhance the real-time performance of the Gale-Shapley algorithm in addressing the Stable Marriage Problem through the optimization of data movement patterns**
-2. **Can GPUs be leveraged to revolutionize the speed and scalability of solving the SMP through a parallel framework?**
+\textbf{Currently, three critical questions remain unresolved:}
+\begin{enumerate}
+    \item \textbf{Can we significantly accelerate GS parallel processing tasks by minimizing data movement?}
+    \item \textbf{Can we leverage advanced hardware functions to further optimize the synchronization performance in GS parallel processing?}
+    \item \textbf{Can we adaptively use the GPU for massive parallel processing and the CPU for quickly completing non-parallel sections to achieve highly efficient GS computation?}
+\end{enumerate}